This post is for caregivers of all types: parents, grandparents, aunties, uncles, babysitters…everyone can benefit from some body mechanics awareness!

 (In the photos I’m choosing to put my right knee down because my left knee and I are working through some drama right now.)

 When you hip hinge, think of staying long from your tailbone to the top of your skull.
 Allow the bend to happen in your hip crease.
 This is also what you want to do when you go from sit to stand.
+For extra credit when you transition from sit to stand, try and engage your pelvic floor muscles by doing a kegel as you come out of the squat position into standing.

 Get your gluts going